OpenDSU/docssite/index.md

     }

     .prev {
-        left: 10px; /* Adjusted to move near the videos with some spacing */ }
+        left: -50px; /* Adjusted to move outside the videos */ }

     .next {
-        right: 10px; /* Adjusted to move near the videos with some spacing */ }
+        right: -50px; /* Adjusted to move outside the videos */ }

     .prev:hover,